IGLOU-EU/go-wildcard/README.md

 >https://github.com/minio/minio/tree/master/pkg/wildcard

 ## Why
 This part of Minio project is a very cool, fast and light wildcard pattern matching.

-But using it, need to import the full Minio project inside your own ...
-And this is a cool, but BIG project.
+Originally the purpose of this fork is to give access to this "lib" under Apache license, without import the entire Minio project ...

 Two function are available `MatchSimple` and `Match`
 - `MatchSimple` only covert `*` usage (he is a bit faster)